loopsocial/firework_sdk_official/README.md

                             override fun onInitCompleted() {
                                 // Firework SDK initialization completed.
 				// Request feed here
                             }

                             override fun onInitFailed(error: String) {
                                 // Firework SDK initialization failed.
                             }
                         })

-As discussed earlier, you receive appid at the time of registering your application with Firework platform, bundle_id is the same as your package name specified in your AndroidManifest and provided at the time of registering your application.
+As discussed earlier, you receive appId at the time of registering your application with Firework platform, bundle_id is the same as your package name specified in your AndroidManifest and provided at the time of registering your application.
 You also need to provide unique id, which here is created with generateViewId() but you can choose another way of creating it.
 The last argument is FireworkInitStatusListener.
-You will implement three methods
+You will implement three callbacks
 1. onInitializing()
 2. onInitCompleted()
 3. onInitFailed()